SDU-eScience/SDUCloudDoc/docs/source/ceph.rst

 iRODS RADOS Resource Plugin
 ---------------------------
 This iRODS plugin implements a direct access to Ceph/rados in the most efficient manner.
 Files in the iRODS namespace are mapped to objects in the rados key-blob store.
 In contrast to other plugins, the irados resource plugin does not need to cache or stage files, but gives you direct and parallel access to data.
-Internally, the plugin maps the POSIX like open, read, write, seek, unlink, stat, and close calls to the librados client's operations.
-To fully use the inherent rados cluster parallelity, irods files are split to multiple 4 MB files and uploads of large files open multiple parallel transfer threads.
+Internally, the plugin maps the POSIX like open, read, write, seek, unlink,stat, and close calls to the librados client's operations.
+To fully use the inherent rados cluster parallelity, iRODs files are split to multiple 4 MB files and uploads of large files open multiple parallel transfer threads.